Emile Berliner: Other

 Berliner's other inventions include a new type of loom for mass-production of cloth and an acoustic tile.

 Berliner, who suffered a nervous breakdown in 1914, also advocated for improvements in public health and sanitation.
 He also advocated for women's equality and, in 1908, established a scholarship program, the Sarah Berliner Research Fellowship, in honor of his mother.

-Awards

-Berliner was awarded the Franklin Institute's John Scott Medal in 1897, the Elliott Cresson Medal in 1913, and the Franklin Medal in 1929.

 Death

 On August 3, 1929, Berliner died of a heart attack at his home at the Wardman Park Hotel in Washington, D.C., at the age of 78.
 He is buried in Rock Creek Cemetery in Washington, D.C., alongside his wife and a son, Herbert Samuel Berliner.